 You can set up secure HTTPS communication using a custom server certificate with your DC/OS cluster by setting up a proxy between the Admin Router and user agent requests coming in from outside of the cluster.
 The HTTP Proxy must perform on-the-fly HTTP request and response header modification, because DC/OS is not aware of the custom hostname and port that is being used by user agents to address the HTTP proxy.

-You can use HAProxy to set up an HTTP proxy in front of the DC/OS Admin Router.
-For example, this can be useful if you want to present a custom server certificate to user agents connecting to the cluster via HTTPS.
+Use HAProxy to set up an HTTP proxy in front of the DC/OS Admin Router.
+This can be useful if you want to present a custom server certificate to user agents connecting to the cluster via HTTPS.
 DC/OS does not currently support adding your own certificates directly into Admin Router.